cpjobling/eg-247-textbook/_sources/laplace_transform/3/worksheet6.md

 # Worksheet 6

-## To accompany Unit 3.3 Using Laplace Transforms for Circuit Analysis
+## To accompany Chapter 3.3 Using Laplace Transforms for Circuit Analysis

 +++ {"slideshow": {"slide_type": "notes"}}